nvs/gem-leaderboards/README.md

    identify your submitted games.
 Games cannot be submitted on someone else's behalf.
 2. Ensure you are playing the [latest version] of the map.
-Games played on older versions are not accepted.  *Note: Testing versions are **never** eligible for the leaderboards.*
+Games played on older versions, testing versions, or unofficial versions are not accepted.
 3. Provide a [screenshot](#screenshot) **and** [replay](#replay) in the
    `#submitted-games` channel.
 A game will not be verified without a replay. *Tip: Just drag them into the channel!*